decaying splendour and PLENTY of Ostalgie

 After a comprehensive tour of Halle Neustadt and its many GDR-era wonders, we’ll drive to the nearby city of Leipzig, a major industrial and cultural centre of the former GDR and one of the most significant places in the whole history of Germany.

 We'll enjoy an evening tour around this extremely interesting and highly educated East German town, that still today plays a leading role in the country's academic panorama.

 Dinner and overnight in Leipzig.

 DAY 6 - Leipzig, Karl-Marx-Stadt and Dresden

 In the morning we'll have a quick tour around Leipzig and its socialist outskirts, before eventually heading to one of the most significant places of the whole GDR: Karl-Marx-Stadt, a nostalgic industrial town that homaged the philosophical father of modern communism with a giant statue dominating over the main square.

-After lunch we'll head back to East Berlin crossing some truly melancholic Ostalgie-landscapes along the way.
+After lunch, we'll head to Dresden crossing some truly melancholic Ostalgie-landscapes along the way.

 DAY 7 - Flight back home or transfer to further destinations

-After enjoying a last GDR-style breakfast together we'll take care of your transfer to the airport/train station of choice.
+After enjoying a last GDR-style breakfast together we'll take care of your transfer to the airport/train station of your choice.

-For those wishing to take the train/bus to reach further destinations: we will arrange transport to the central train/bus station.
+For those wishing to take the train: we will arrange a free-of-charge transfer to Dresden central station.